Security

 1. Open Chrome.

-2. Select More (three dots) on the top right, then More tools.
+2. Select More (three dots) on the top right, then Extensions, and then Manage Extensions.

 To clear your browsing data and cache on Chrome: